millywanderi/codingtemple/README.md

 * **Conditional Logic in Python.** Create simple and complex decision-making logic in Python using if, elif, and else statements, along with nested conditionals and conditional operators.
+* **Python Loops: The Power of Repetition.** learning how to efficiently repeat code execution for various tasks.
+By the end, we confidently applied for and while loops to iterate over sequences, manipulated data structures, and used control flow tools like break, continue, and else to solve practical problems.